DanielShamsoddini/ALifeFinalProject/README.md

 ### Known Issue:
     The system only checks for overlaps when making the body before simulation starts, so a motor joint can cause two blocks to go into eachother and overlap after simulation starts

+### Requirements
+    The program requires pybullet to be installed and has only been tested on Mac.
+If running on Windows, any rm, mkdir, or cp commands must be changed to their Windows equivalents.

 ### To Run Simulations:
     Set the simulationsettings variable in constants.py to 0,1,2, or 3 depending on which scenario you wish to test 0 is control all connected, 1 is control only single synapse pairs, 2 is evolve single synapse pairs, 3 is evolve multiple pairs